Tonight's Table

 Does it filter out chain restaurants?

 I deleted the app.
-Did I lose Pro?
+Did I lose Remove Ads?

 Android version?